facebook/react-native-website/docs/textinput.md

 ### `onChange`

 Callback that is called when the text input's text changes.
+This will be called with `{ nativeEvent: { eventCount, target, text} }`

 | Type     | Required |
 | -------- | -------- |